Luke 2

 and this for you is the sign; you will find the infant, being swaddled and being laid in a feeding trough.

 Paraphrase: I am going to give you a sign, which you can trust, so that you can know with certainty that this announcement really is from YHWH Himself.
 Here is what you are to do.
 Go to Bethlehem and look in the stables behind the public housing.
 In one of those stables, you will find an infant with His mother and father.
-This infant will be swaddled as you would expect any newborn baby to be, but it will be laying in an animal feeding trough.
+This infant will be swaddled as you would expect any newborn baby to be, but it will be lying in an animal feeding trough.
 When you find this infant, you will have found the sign which points you to the fact that you have really found Israel’s King, YHWH’s anointed One, who will set you free from sin and guilt.

 Comments: